-- (a) A specific-purpose committee that changes its operation and becomes a general-purpose committee is subject to the requirements applicable to a general-purpose committee as of the date it files its campaign treasurer appointment as a general-purpose committee with the commission. - (b) The campaign treasurer of a specific-purpose committee that becomes a general-purpose committee must deliver written notice of its change in status to the authority with whom the committee was required to file as a specific-purpose committee. - (c) The notice required under subsection (b) of this section is due no later than the next deadline for filing a report under this subchapter that: - (1) occurs after the committee's change in status; and - (2) would be applicable to the political committee if it were still a specific-purpose committee. - (d) The notice must state that future reports will be filed with the commission. - (e) The notice required under subsection (b) of this section is in addition to the requirement that the new general-purpose committee file a campaign treasurer appointment with the commission before it exceeds \$980 in political expenditures or \$980 in political contributions as a general-purpose committee.
+- (a) A specific-purpose committee that changes its operation and becomes a general-purpose committee is subject to the requirements applicable to a general-purpose committee as of the date it files its campaign treasurer appointment as a general-purpose committee with the commission. - (b) The campaign treasurer of a specific-purpose committee that becomes a general-purpose committee must deliver written notice of its change in status to the authority with whom the committee was required to file as a specific-purpose committee. - (c) The notice required under subsection (b) of this section is due no later than the next deadline for filing a report under this subchapter that: - (1) occurs after the committee's change in status; and - (2) would be applicable to the political committee if it were still a specific-purpose committee. - (d) The notice must state that future reports will be filed with the commission. - (e) The notice required under subsection (b) of this section is in addition to the requirement that the new general-purpose committee file a campaign treasurer appointment with the commission before it exceeds the aggregate amount of political contributions or political expenditures specified in Tex.
+Elec.
+Code §253.031(b), as amended by Figure 1 in 1 TAC §18.31 as a general-purpose committee.